Welcome to Monbulk Primary School. We are a family at Monbulk Primary School, and we are strongly connected to our local community.

 • Camps

-We are well aware that some parents have more flexibility than others.
-We value and appreciate any parental involvement as our parents are a huge part of what makes our school such a wonderful place to learn.
+We understand that some parents have more flexibility than others.
+We value and appreciate any family involvement which we is a huge part of what makes our school such a wonderful place to learn and work.

-To volunteer in a school you need to have a Working with Children Check (WWCC).
+To volunteer in a school, you need to have a current Working with Children Check (WWCC), presented to the office for our records.

 https://www.workingwithchildren.vic.gov.au/individuals/applicants/how-to-apply-1